-1:8 God is my witness.
+1:8 GOD CAN TESTIFY - ESV has "witness."
 Greek is martyreo, "to testify," "bear witness."
 The English "martyr" is one who dies for his or her testimony.
 Paul appeals to God as a witness of how strong his affections are toward the Philippians.
 One's witness to oneself was regarded with suspicion (John 8:13).
 Other witnesses were required to verify the truth.
 Even Jesus deferred to the witness of the Father regarding the truth of who He was (John 8:18).
 (TLSB)